Summary

 This example is for illustration and based on combined data patterns from multiple sources.

-A software startup wanted to raise Series A funding.
-They struggled to explain their cash flow story clearly.
-Their old money reports showed confusing month-to-month changes that worried backers.
+A software startup struggled to raise Series A funding.
+Why?
+They couldn't explain their cash flow story clearly.
+Their traditional financial reports showed confusing month-to-month fluctuations that spooked potential backers.

+The solution?
 They switched to bridge chart visualization.
-This showed exactly how they moved from negative to positive cash flow.
+This way showed exactly how they shifted from negative to positive cash flow.
 The chart highlighted their major cost reduction in month 8.
 New customer growth in month 10.

+What changed?
 Instead of backers asking worried questions about cash burn.
 They started asking planned questions about scaling and growth plans.
-The visual story changed the entire conversation focus.
+The visual story completely shifted the conversation focus.

-Note: This is a made-up example created for illustration.
-It doesn't represent a single real person or company.
+Note: This is a composite example created for illustration.
+Doesn't represent a single real person or company.

 FAQs